-3. If neither is, an option for you join the state wide Pelican Lodge #100 by clicking here.
+If neither is an option for you click here.

 The Fraternal Order of Police was founded in 1915 in Pittsburgh, Penn., by two police officers.
 Since then it has grown into the nation’s largest police organization with over 318,000 members in over 2,000 lodges in 49 states.

 Membership is open to all full-time law enforcement officers regardless of race, sex, creed, religion or rank.
 The Grand Lodge is governed by trustees, representatives from each State Lodge, and an Executive Board, which is elected bi-annually at the National Conference.